The Invisible Generation

 Most projects were realized in contexts where the audience does not necessarily expect to find artwork.
 In the metro (Dinu Li, Per Hüttner), in a newspaper office (Yan Jun), on a public square (Natasha Rosling) or even contained as a story in the mind of a person in a shop (Good TV).
 In other instances the project played with the perceived immutability of the artwork.
-The audience was asked to actively create or re-create artwork (The Anti-Hospital), remove or destroy drawings (Jean-François Robardet), bring books to be changed (Private Contractors) or in some cases it was disguised as an informative poster, graffity or political propaganda (Huang Xiaopeng, Per Hüttner).
+The audience was asked to actively create or re-create artwork (The Anti-Hospital), remove or destroy drawings (Jean-François Robardet), bring books to be changed (Private Contractors) or in some cases it was disguised as an informative poster, graffiti or political propaganda (Huang Xiaopeng, Per Hüttner).

-The inspiration and title is taken from a text by William S. Burroughs where he describes a series of situation where a tape recorder is used to create new forms of meeting between people and new forms of engagement with the media.
+The inspiration and title is taken from a text by William S. Burroughs where he describes a series of situations where a tape recorder is used to create new forms of meeting between people and new forms of engagement with the media.